guitarbeat/gantt/latex-yearly-planner/README.md

 - During development, set `DEV_TEMPLATES=1` to load from the filesystem instead of the embedded FS.
 - The main entry is `document.tpl`, which includes other templates in that directory.

+See `templates/README.md` for an overview of the monthly layout and iteration tips.

 ## Development

 The project is organized to follow Go best practices: